RhinoSecurityLabs/cloudgoat/scenarios/glue_privesc/README.md

 Find the manager's key and access the ssm parameter store with a vulnerable permission to find the parameter value named “flag”.

+> *Note*: The web page and the glue ETL job used in this scenario require some latency.
+The web page requires 1 minute after applying, and Glue requires 3 minutes after uploading the file.
+If the data file is not applied properly, please wait a little longer!

 ## Schematic drawing

 ![Schematic drawing](assets/image2.png)